Gunmen kill students as they sleep in Nigerian college

 Thousands have been killed since Boko Haram launched its uprising in 2009, turning itself from a clerical movement opposed to Western culture into an armed militia with growing links to al Qaeda's West African wing.

-President Goodluck Jonathan declared a state of emergency in three northeastern state in May, including Yobe, and ordered a military offensive to crush Boko Haram's insurgency.
+President Jonathan declared a state of emergency in three northeastern states in May, including Yobe, and ordered a military offensive to crush Boko Haram's insurgency.

 There was an initial lull in the violence as Islamists fled bases in cities, forests and mountains.
 Then the militants began revenge attacks on schools, security forces and civilians believed to be helping them.